chapel-lang/chapel/doc/rst/technotes/reduceIntents.rst

 Overview
 --------

-Reduce intents are defined as :ref:`a forall intent <Forall_Intents>` for forall loops and :ref:`a task intent <Task_Intents>` for task-parallel constructs.
+A reduce intent is defined as a :ref:`forall intent <Forall_Intents>` for forall loops and a :ref:`task intent <Task_Intents>` for task-parallel constructs.

 Reduce intents are distinct from other forall/task intents:

-* The references, within the loop body, to a reduce-intented outer variable implicitly refer to the reduction state corresponding to the task function's formal.
-At the beginning of the task, this reduction state is initialized to the identity value for the corresponding reduction.
+* The shadow variable for a reduce intent implicitly references the accumulation state for the reduction.
+At the beginning of each task, its accumulation state is initialized to the identity value for the corresponding reduction.
+At the end of each task, its accumulation state is combined into the accumulation state of its parent task, if any, or into the top-level accumulation state.

+* The top-level accumulation state is accessed through the shadow variable for those loop iterations that correspond to top-level yield statements.
+Those are the yields that occur outside any task constructs in the iterator that is leading the loop.

-* The value of the outer variable immediately after the forall loop is a reduction of the values of the corresponding formals at the end of their tasks and the value of the outer variable immediately before the forall/coforall loop.
+* The value of the corresponding outer variable immediately prior the forall loop or the task-parallel construct is accumulated into the top-level accumulation state.
+The value of the outer variable immediately after the loop / construct is the result of applying the reduction's ``generate`` operation to the top-level accumulation state at that point.
+If this ``generate`` operation returns the accumulation state unchanged, then the implementation can be optimized by reusing the outer variable as the top-level accumulation state.

-Reduce intents are currently available for forall and coforall statements.
+Reduce intents are currently implemented for ``forall`` and ``coforall`` statements.

 --------